E-resources with free access 24/7 anywhere in the UK with an internet connection, using your borrower card number; or on

 We offer popular digital magazines you can read on your mobile device or PC.
 All you need is your Active card number to create your free account and start downloading your favourites every month to read at your leisure.
 Prepare for holidays abroad or time without an internet connection and download to your device in advance to access offline.

-There are over 30 titles to choose from including Homes & Gardens, Amateur Photographer, Health & Fitness, Kitchen Garden, Cosmopolitan, Total Film, New Scientist, Match of the Day Magazine & Simply Knitting.
+There are now over 70 titles to choose from including Vogue, VIZ, Time, Homes & Gardens, Amateur Photographer, Health & Fitness, Kitchen Garden, Cosmopolitan, Marie Claire, Total Film, New Scientist, Simply Knitting, TV Times, Attitude & Diva.